-The regional council is responsible for encouraging and engaging in
+The regional council is responsible for encouraging and engaging in a) joining our collective hearts, voices, and resources to witness to the gospel and vision of Jesus for a compassionate and just society, both in Canada and around b) local, regional, national, and global initiatives and partnerships (community, described in Vision for Becoming an Intercultural Church, a resource available from the General Council Office.

-- a) joining our collective hearts, voices, and resources to witness to the gospel and vision of Jesus for a compassionate and just society, both in Canada and around the world: - M&D b) local, regional, national, and global initiatives and partnerships (community, ecumenical, and interfaith) for ministry, mission, and justice work; - M&D c) ministry with children, youth, and young adults; - M&D d) honouring and living into intercultural mission and ministry; and e) living in covenant with Mother Earth and All My Relations in the Earth community.
+- ecumenical, and interfaith) for ministry, mission, and justice work; - c) ministry with children, youth, and young adults; d) honouring and living into intercultural mission and ministry; and M&D e) living in covenant with Mother Earth and All My Relations in the Earth community.

-Honouring and living into intercultural mission and ministry is described in Vision for Becoming an Intercultural Church, a resource available from the General Council Office.
+Honouring and living into intercultural mission and ministry is